Fujiwo/HTMLUtility.GitHubCopilotCodingAgent/README.md

 5. View the converted output
 6. Use "Copy" button to copy the result to clipboard

+### Files

+- `index.html`: main HTML file providing the user interface.
+- `script.js`: JavaScript file implementing the main logic, such as HTML/Markdown conversion and UI manipulation.
+- `style.css`: CSS file defining the application's style.
+- `package.json`: A file that manages project dependencies and metadata.
+- `LICENSE`: describes the MIT licence.
+- `README.md`: A file describing this project and how to use it.

 ### Technologies Used

 - HTML5